ZacDSmith/Discord-bot/README.md

 ticket.py

-    !test sets up channel to host the embed for the ticket back The ticket button opens a ticket that only the admins and user can access.
+    !test sets up channel to host the embed for the ticket.
+    The ticket button opens a ticket that only the admins and user can access.